-His illustrations have been seen all around the world in dozens of nations.
-At one time, he was the most sought out and the highest-paid artist in his field.
-Franco was an admirer of the works of Elaine Duillo, as well as Victor Gadino, John Ennis, and vintage and gothic artist Charles Gehm.
+Subsequently, Franco’s illustrations have been seen all around the world in dozens of nations.
+Over a certain period, he was the most sought-out and the highest-paid artist in his field.

-Franco died on April 14, 2020, in Stamford, Connecticut of prostate cancer.
-He left behind many admirers of his beautiful artwork, and most importantly, a loving family, including a wife and son.
+Sadly, Franco Accornero died on April 14, 2020, in Stamford, Connecticut of prostate cancer.
+Left behind would be many admirers of his beautiful artwork.
+Most importantly, he is missed by his loving family, including a wife and son.

 - Obituary at Legacy.com